sungmin-woo-devops/sungmin-woo-devops/README.md

 # Hi there, I'm Sungmin 👋

-**Aspiring DevOps & Backend Engineer**
+**Aspiring DevOps & Backend Engineer** on the journey to becoming a DevOps & Backend Engineer
-Infra → ML Serving → Backend Development

 ---
 ## 🚀 About Me